OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

     case_names = cr.list_cases()
     case = cr.get_case(case_names[0])

 You could also use the feature of :code:`get_case` where you provide an index into all the cases.
+This snippet shows how to get the first case using an index.

 .. code::